hodzanassredin/hodzanassredin.github.com/_posts/2014-07-02-way-to-computation-expressions.md

 And what would be great to have?

 1. Express monads in a simple way.
-2. Have syntatic support for imperative languages in monadic computations.
+2. Have syntactic support for imperative languages in monadic computations.
 3. Have better way to dispatch current monad into computation.
 Something Like setting named scope.
 Also it would be great to have this named scopes to be first class values.

 Fortunately for us, we already have all of that in dot net and this is computation expressions of fsharp language.
 What is a computation expression?
 It is a simple builder class which defines some methods(like we defined SelectMany in query expressions).
-After that we can use instance of this class as a name for a scope in which we can use all syntax alowed by computation expressions and it will be translated into method calls of this instance.
+After that we can use instance of this class as a name for a scope in which we can use all syntax allowed by computation expressions and it will be translated into method calls of this instance.
 Lets check simple example.
 {% highlight fsharp %}
 type MaybeBuilder() =
     member this.Bind(x, f) =